Body Language Matters in the Family Court

 Even if it is merely a motion date or a pretrial or settlement conference, these court dates can be stressful.
 Stress can cause parties to become nervous, anxious, or even frustrated.

 Bad body language can come when an individual simply sees the other party or their family in a contentious case.
-The wrong body language can begin when the opposing lawyer is speaking, when a witness is testifying, or when something happens they feel is bad for their case.
+The wrong body language can begin when the opposing lawyer is speaking, when a witness is testifying, or when something happens that they feel is bad for their case.
 Worse yet, it can come when the judge says something or announces a ruling from the bench.

 Some useful tips include remaining stone-faced at all times.
-No matter what happens in a courtroom, or what is said, most parties should not react to it in any way.
+No matter what happens in a courtroom or what is said, most parties should not react to it in any way.
 Sitting in a chair with good posture can also help because it projects confidence and a sense of calm.

 If clients are getting emotional, talking to their attorney in a private room to express their concerns can help.
 When emotions build up, it may be beneficial to take a walk or go to the water fountain or restroom.
 But, when a party is in the courtroom, everything they do can impact the case.